How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

-Step 3: Find a partner
+Step 3: Find a study partner

 One of the best ways to learn is by teaching the material to someone else.
 Demonstrating material helps you master it in a way that passive reading and studying can’t deliver.
 Schedule some reciprocal study sessions where you and your study partner can take turns explaining concepts and answering questions.
 These kinds of sessions can also go really far in bolstering your confidence, which is a big part of exam success.

 The NCSBN publishes an in-depth test plan every three years.
 It’s in your best interest to carefully read through the plan to get an idea of what to expect come test day.
 The test plan lays out content distribution in a detailed way and even gives sample exam items that give an excellent sneak peek into the test.
 The test plan also has very thoughtful things to say about the values and beliefs underlying the exam.
 This is an essential step that you should take early on and revisit throughout your studying.

 Step 5: Make use of study resources on Osmosis Prime